 Table 5 5.3: Broad Option s (by Plan Policy) and Jus stification Number and Reasonable Justification Name Alternative identified SDT1: Settlement Boundaries and Development Yes There are a number of potential approaches to defining urban areas and settlement boundaries could be applied to different scale settlements or not at all.
 Options identified at Section 5.
 Policy appraisal at Section 6.
-H23 Non-Strategic Housing Allocations Yes Housing could be apportioned according to the settlement hierarchy with most growth targeted to larger villages, or could be based on wider sustainability merits of sites.
-Options identified at Section 5.
-Policy appraisal at Section 6.
+H23: Non-Strategic Housing Allocations Yes Housing could be apportioned strictly based on settlement hierarchy with most growth targeted to larger villages, or could be largely based on settlement hierarchy but having regard to wider sustainability merits of sites.
+Broad Options identified at Section 5.
+Policy appraisal at in respect of specific site policies $(a - n)$ at Section 6.
 H24 Replacement Dwellings in the Countryside No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
 H25 Rural Workers Dwellings No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
 H26 Residential Gardens within the Countryside No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
 H27 Residential Extensions and other Householder Development No Development Management Policy which reflects NPPF guidance to set out policies to manage inappropriate development within residential gardens.
 Policy appraisal at Section 6.
 H28 Residential Conversions No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
 BNE5 Development in the Countryside No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
 BNE6 Agricultural Development No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
-BNE 7 Marina Developement No Development Management policy which sets criteria to guide further marina development in the District BNE8 Trees, Woodland and Hedgerows Yes Development Management policy which sets criteria to protect trees and woodland hich could be affected by development.
+BNE7 Trees, Woodland and Hedgerows Yes Development Management policy which sets criteria to protect trees and woodland which could be affected by development.
 Policy appraisal at Section 6.
-BNE9 Local Green Spaces Yes There are a number of possible approaches to deliver local green space.
+BNE8 Local Green Spaces Yes There are a number of possible approaches to deliver local green space.
 Options identified at Section 5.
-Policy appraisal at Section 6 BNE10 Advertisements and Visual Pollution No Development Management Policy which reflects NPPF guidance.
+Policy appraisal at Section 6 BNE9 Advertisements and Visual Pollution No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
-BNE11 Heritage No Development Management Policy which reflects NPPF guidance.
+BNE10 Heritage No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
-BNE12 Shopfronts No Development Management Policy which reflects NPPF guidance.
+BNE11 Shopfronts No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
-BNE13 Former Power Station, Drakelow No Development management Policy whch encourages the reuse of a large previously developed site consistent with NPPF requirements.
+BNE12 Former Power Station Land No Development management Policy which encourages the reuse of a large previously developed site consistent with NPPF requirements.
 Policy appraisal at Section 6.
-RTL1 Swadlincote Town Centre Yes Options Concerning the extent of the Town centre boundaty identified at Section 5.
+RTL1 Retail Hierarchy Yes Options Concerning the extent of the Town centre boundary identified at Section 5.
 Policy appraisal at Section 6.
-RTL2 Swadlincote Town Centre Potential Redevelopment No Development Management Policy which reflects NPPF guidance for planning policies to be positive, promote competitive town centre environments and set out policies for the management and growth of
+RTL2 Swadlincote Town Centre Potential No Development Management Policy which reflects NPPF guidance for planning policies to be positive, promote competitive town centre environments and

-Sites centres over the plan period.
+Redevelopment Sites set out policies for the management and growth of centres over the plan period.
 The NPPF also requires that allocate a range of suitable sites to meet the scale and type of retail, leisure, commercial, office, tourism, cultural, community and residential development needed in town centres.
 Policy appraisal at Section 6.
-RTL3 Local Centres and Villages No Development Management Policy which reflects NPPF guidance.
-Policy appraisal at Section 6.
 INF11 Telecommun- ications No Development Management Policy which reflects NPPF guidance.
 Policy appraisal at Section 6.
-INF12 Provision of Education Facilities No This issue is outside of the control of the planning authority and will de determined by the Local Education Authority.
+INF12 Provision of Education Facilities No This issue is outside of the control of the planning authority and will be determined by the Local Education Authority.
 Policy appraisal at Section 6.